Couple looking at an investment portfolio.

 Plan to maintain your standard of living

-Of course, your specific situation will dictate the amount of money you'll need to live on.
+Of course, your specific situation may dictate the amount of money you'll need to live on.
 You may need more money than you anticipate.
-Health-care costs have increased, and you could possibly use up a greater portion of your income than you planned to ensure your insurance needs are met.
-Also, you'll have more time to do the things you love, so you may spend significantly more on leisure activities, such as travel, entertainment and hobbies.
+Healthcare costs have increased, and you could possibly use up a greater portion of your income than you planned to help ensure your insurance needs are met.

 Consider your lifespan

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
-State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
+State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third-party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.

 Start a quote